Skip to main content

 The biggest pro to battery-powered shovels: They can go wherever you need them.
 You’re not tethered to the house, and you don’t have to climb through the snow to get to your outlet, nor do you have to worry about running over your cord.
 Those we tested also seemed to do better in the deeper, fluffier snow.

-I use a lot of tools for a lot of different tasks at my home, and this situation is actually one of the few where I recommend the corded version over battery for outside.
-The lighter weight, improved power, and significantly lower cost seem well-worth the inconvenience of having to manage an extension cord.
+I use a lot of tools for a lot of different tasks at home, and this is actually one of the few situations where I recommend the corded version over a battery-powered one for outside use.
+The lighter weight, improved power, and significantly lower cost seem well worth the inconvenience of managing an extension cord.

 Closeups of battery and corded electric snow shovels.